 Regeneration is an important planning consideration.
-Over the past fifteen years Manchester City Council has successfully regenerated areas such as Piccadilly, Spinningfields, the commercial core, around Manchester Central, the Northern Quarter, the Civic Quarter and Castlefield.
-This is an ongoing process and much remains to be done if the City Centre is to remain competitive.
-Manchester City Centre is the primary economic driver in the City Region and is crucial to its longer term economic success.
-It is essential therefore that the City Centre continues to grow and provide new accommodation in order to deliver regeneration.
-The Portland Street Area is located within the City Centre, which has and continues to be a focus for major public and private investment in development public transport.
-Portland Street represents a strategic opportunity to support and deliver a number of important growth and strategic policy objectives at the City and Greater Manchester level.
+Over the past 15 years, Manchester City Council has successfully regenerated areas such as Piccadilly, Spinningfields, the commercial core, around Manchester Central, the Northern Quarter, the Civic Quarter and Castlefield.
+This is an ongoing process with more to be done to ensure the city centre remains competitive.

+Manchester city centre is the primary economic driver in the city region and is crucial to its longer term economic success.
+It is essential therefore, that the city centre continues to grow and provides new accommodation to deliver regeneration.
+The Portland Street area is located within the city centre, which continues to be a focus for major public and private investment in development and public transport.
+Portland Street represents a strategic opportunity to support and deliver a number of important growth and strategic policy objectives at the city and Greater Manchester level.
+This document will feed into the longer-term management strategy plan for the city.